csc-training/summerschool/background_material.md

 rm file3.txt                # rm - remove files
 ```

-If you are not familiar with these commands, please check [Linux tutorial](https://docs.csc.fi/support/tutorials/env-guide/).
+If you are not familiar with these commands, please check [this Linux tutorial](https://docs.csc.fi/support/tutorials/env-guide/).

 ## C

 Here is an example C code `test.c` containing elements that are expected to be familiar.
-In particular, familiarity with pointers is required.

 If you want to refresh your C knowledge, please check, for example, [this C tutorial](https://www.w3schools.com/c/).

 ```c